AxelUser/blog/content/posts/004-deconstructors/index.md

 ```

 Generic tuples are great, but there are several reasons for using your own models:
-- Better code readability, your code became less "technical".
+- Better readability, as your code became less "technical".
-- Easy refactoring, for example, if you change field names, or add new ones.
+- Easy refactoring, for example, if you want to change field names or add new ones.
-- You model has domain specifics, but generic tuples - doesn't.
+- Your model has domain specifics, but generic tuples - doesn't.

-So be it, we will use `WordStat` instead of tuple, what about deconstruction?
+So, we will use `WordStat` instead of a tuple, but can we use deconstruction for our model?

 We are lucky, because we can add this feature to our type.
-All is needed is to add into `WordStat` new public method `Deconstruct` with `out` parameters, that will be extracted during deconstruction:
+All is needed is adding new public method `Deconstruct` with `out` parameters, that will be extracted during deconstruction:
 ```csharp
 public void Deconstruct(out string word, out int count) {